 A registered global variable v can be un-registered by calling caml\remove\global\root(&v).
-If the contents of the global variable v are not modified after registration, better performance can be achieved by calling caml\register\generational\global\root(&v) to register v, and caml\remove\generational\global\root(&v) to un-register it.
-The garbage collector takes advantage of the guarantee that v is not modified to scan it less often.
-This improves performance if many global variables need to be registered.
+If the contents of the global variable v are seldom modified after registration, better performance can be achieved by calling caml\register\generational\global\root(&v) to register v (after its initialization with a valid value, but before any allocation or call to the GC functions), and caml\remove\generational\global\root(&v) to un-register it.
+In this case, you must not modify the value of v directly, but you must use caml\modify\generational\global\root(&v,x) to set it to x.
+The garbage collector takes advantage of the guarantee that v is not modified between calls to caml\modify\generational\global\root to scan it less often.
+This improves performance if the modifications of v happen less often than minor collections.